H-Tudor/devops_final_backend/README.md

 ## Setup

+In terms of python version, this app is constrained to 3.13 or higher

 This application requires a keycloak instance for authentification of client services, and the keycloak shoul have a realm with
 - a confidential client setup for direct access